Elizabeth T Murakami, University of North Texas

 For back-issues, please contact email@example.com

-1. Manuscripts submitted for publication consideration should be sent electronically, via e-mail attachment, to Dr. Jean-Marie, Editor, Journal of School Leadership, at firstname.lastname@example.org.
+- Manuscripts submitted for publication consideration should be sent electronically, via e-mail attachment, to the Editors, Journal of School Leadership, at email@example.com.
 Two (2) copies of the manuscript should be attached: a master copy, including a title page (see instructions below) and all citations and references, and a masked copy of the manuscript, with the title page and all other author identifying information removed (including citations and references pertaining to any of the contributing authors’ works).
 A cover letter should also be attached and should include (1) a declaration that the manuscript has not been published and is not currently being considered for publication elsewhere and (2) a statement granting the Journal of School Leadership permission to publish the manuscript.
 Attachments should be in Microsoft Word format.
 Authors will receive e-mail acknowledgment of receipt of their manuscript within two weeks of submission.
-If confirmation is not received within this period, contact the editor.
+If confirmation is not received within this period, please contact the Assistant Editor at firstname.lastname@example.org.

-3. Title Page.
-The title page should include the name and affiliation of each author as well as address, country, zip or postal code, e-mail address, and telephone and fax numbers.
+- Title Page.
+The title page should include the name and affiliation of each author as well as address, country, zip or postal code, e-mail address, and telephone/fax numbers.
 A short running title of no more than 50 characters should be provided and included as a right-justified header on each page of the manuscript.

-6. References.
-Literature references should be listed at the end of the manuscript, following the style in the sixth edition of the Publication Manual of the American Psychological Association.
+- References.
+Literature references should be listed at the end of the manuscript, following the style in the sixth edition of the Publication Manual of the American Psychological Association

 GENERAL: The Journal of School Leadership is not responsible for the views expressed by individual contributors in articles published in the journal.